kamakauzy/CSPGuardian/demo-app/README.md

 ## Note

 This is a demo/test application only.
 It is intentionally designed with CSP violations to test CSPGuardian's detection and cleanup capabilities.
 It is not meant to be run as a production web application.

+## Troubleshooting

+### "Cannot find .NET Framework"
+- Install .NET Framework 4.7.2 or later from Microsoft

+### "IIS Express not found"
+- Install Visual Studio (includes IIS Express)
+- Or download IIS Express separately

+### "Compilation errors"
+- Ensure all NuGet packages are restored
+- In Visual Studio: Right-click solution > Restore NuGet Packages

+### "Views not rendering"
+- Check that Views folder is included in the project
+- Ensure Web.config has proper MVC configuration